T-shirts aren’t just a staple of casual wear, but articles of clothing that often reflect our personalities, interests, and identities.

 When starting a t-shirt business, most people either opt to buy and hold inventory, taking advantage of bulk pricing and local printers, or use a print-on-demand service to take inventory management and shipping off your plate.
 You can also opt for a mix of both.

 By holding your own inventory, you can more easily sell in-person and potentially improve your profit margins, whereas with print-on-demand, you take on a lot less risk.
-Weigh the pros and cons before you start, and if you’re unsure, print-on-demand is always a low-investment way to test your business idea.
+Weigh the pros and cons before you start, and if you’re unsure, print-on-demand is always a low-investment way to test one of your online business ideas.

 Of course, if you have the budget for it, you can also invest in your own printer and set up a base of operations.